josefinelihogberg/hamsterwars-RESTAPI/README.md

 # hamsterwars-RESTAPI
-A server project with express from which I can download and send data about hamsters.
+A server-client project with express from which I can do CRUD about hamsters.
 The client side consists of the corresponding views that
 I have created in mustache except that the client data is rendered with fetch.

 Example codes in mongodb.js, router.js and service.js